 Great Wall of China reviews.
 At 13,453 reviews, and a 4.2 star rating

 Our guess is that tourists would rather enjoy themselves by soaking up the mineral rich water than hike a wall where thousands of slaves died building something that didn’t keep the bad guys out any way!

-Why do so many people visit the Blue lagoon?
+Why do so many people visit this place?

 Relaxing for your bones